ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Distinct Object Types

 Ballerina also supports the concept of ``distinct`` object types.
-This allows you to define a type with a name that is significant, similar to nominal typing, within a structured type system.
-It is done by using the ``distinct`` keyword in the type definition.
+This concept allows you to define a type with a name that is significant, similar to nominal typing, within a structured type system.
+It is done using the ``distinct`` keyword in the type definition.

 ```ballerina
 type Person distinct object {